Winchester: Primary schools

 Winchester has a variety of Church of England primary schools, including both state and private provision schools.
 St Peters Catholic Primary School had the highest SATS results, after achieving a perfect score of 300 in 2011.

 Secondary schools

-There are four state comprehensive secondary schools in Winchester; the Henry Beaufort School, Kings' School Winchester, and The Westgate School are all situated in the city.
+There are four state comprehensive secondary schools in Winchester; the Henry Beaufort School, King's School, and The Westgate School are all situated in the city.
 A fourth state school, the Osborne School, a community special school is also located in Winchester.

 Independent schools

 Independent junior/preparatory schools are The Pilgrims' School Winchester, the Prince's Mead School and Twyford School, which is just outside the city and claims to be the oldest preparatory school in the United Kingdom.
-There are two major independent senior schools in Winchester, St Swithun's (a day and boarding school for girls from nursery to sixth form) and Winchester College, a boys' public school.
+There are two major independent senior schools in Winchester, St Swithun's (a day and boarding school for girls from nursery to sixth form) and Winchester College, a public school.
 Both schools often top the examination result tables for the city and county.